biosimulators/biosimulators.github.io/docs/_raw_sources/index.rst.txt

 BioSimulators documentation
 ===========================

-This package provides a summary of the documentation for BioSimulators.
+This package provides a summary of the documentation for the `BioSimulators <https://biosimulators.org>`_ registry of biosimulation tools.

 * `Tutorials for users and developers of simulation tools <https://biosimulators.org/help>`_
 * `FAQs for users and developers of simulation tools <https://biosimulators.org/help/faq>`_